 The journey to Nanjing, on a high speed train, took approximately 40 minutes.
-I arrived to Nanjing South railway station.
-The metro system connects this station perfectly with other destinations in the city.
+I arrived to Nanjing South Railway Station.
+The metro system perfectly connects this station with other destinations in the city.
 I travelled in the 2nd class and paid 99.5 yuan for the train ticket from Suzhou to Nanjing.

 This was my third visit to Nanjing.
 Each time I stayed in a different hotel, hence in a completely different location.
 Nanjing has an extensive metro system that covers most parts of the city, thus moving around is relatively easy and stress free.
-However, the best location to stay is the area around the Confucian Temple.
+However, the best location to stay is an area around the Confucian Temple.

 – Nanjing Fuzimiao or The Confucian Temple – is on the banks of the Qinhuai River.
 The temple was constructed during the time of the Song Dynasty in 1034, it was then repeatedly damaged and rebuilt.
 The Japanese burnt it to the ground in 1937.
 The local government rebuilt it in 1984.

 As a matter of fact, in 1985 the local government rebuilt the whole area around the temple, in the architectural style of the Ming and Qing dynasties.
 The area consists of numerous tourist shops, bars, restaurants and tea houses.

 This is a must see part of the city for anyone visiting Nanjing – it’s bustling and colourful and you will inevitably end up full of memorable impressions.